MarH19/small-code-with-large-binaries/readme.md

 ### Running the code
 **Before starting any run** ensure that you only enable the test functions you want to run.
 If you decide to use all of them you will have to wait multiple hours. **Results are only saved at the end of each test!**

 Make sure to install all required dependencies, as well as running `export CSMITH_H_PATH=/home/csmith/build/include`, adapting the location based on your machine.
+Ensure that an `outputs/`folder is present in the directory from which you are launching the reduction program.

 1. Select what test functions to run by editing `reduction_functions.py`.
 Comment in the tests you want to perform in the `test_function_dict` dictionary.
 2. Start the reduction process by running `python project/inital_reducer.py`